top of page

 Hellscythe gave the telepathic equivalent of shaking its head.
 The glowing tree tells me that we are in the forest known as Ix-Karg-Nhar, another part of Ag’graaza.

-Then we should be able to get back to the cathedral from here, given that it partially exists in Ag’graaza and partially in Addaduros.
+Still, we should be able to get back to the cathedral from here, given that it partially exists in Ag’graaza and partially in Addaduros.
 Zeraga reasoned.

 Ideally, yes.
 Keep the image of Ôx’xâ at the forefront of your mind and start walking.